KTTZ-FM: History

 At the same time, Texas Tech was looking to expand its radio offerings by way of a second radio frequency alongside existing station KTXT-FM.
 It had originally applied for 90.7 FM, but faced a fight for that frequency with an out-of-state religious group.
 However, KTXT's general manager, Clive Kinghorn, learned that LISD was about to give up the license for KOHM.
 LISD quickly agreed to sell KOHM to Texas Tech, and the station went on the air for the first time under Texas Tech's ownership on May 2, 1988.
 At the same time, Texas Tech activated a new, more powerful transmitter that delivered 20,000 watts of power.
 1990 brought another power increase, to 50,000 watts.
 In 1991, the station joined NPR.

 KOHM was the first radio station in Lubbock to broadcast in HD.

-On January 15, 2012, the station changed its calls to KTTZ-FM.
+On January 15, 2012, the station changed its call letters to KTTZ-FM.